abdrahmansoltan/Learning-Notes/Frontend/HTML-CSS/5-CSS-Animation.md

   - When we apply `transform-style: preserve-3d`, we create a **3D rendering context**.
 This is similar in philosophy to a stacking context.
     - When we create a 3D rendering context, we allow all descendants to be positioned in 3D space.
 They'll grow bigger as they approach the user.
 They'll be allowed to intersect, like the shapes above.
     - Like stacking contexts, the context will apply all the way down the tree, not just to direct children.
+  - With `z-index`, we're assigning each element a layer.
+With `preserve-3d`, we're positioning elements in 3D space, and letting the 3D engine figure out the layering.

 - **Notes**: